jacopofar/fleximatcher/README.md

 * test whether the text contains a substring which matches the pattern
 * determine which parts of the string match the elements of the pattern, and specifically
   * in case of many possible interpretations, return all of them
-  * in case the pattern has annotations defined, returns them
+  * in case the pattern elements have additional annotations defined, return them
 * apply recursive patterns (that is, generative grammars) Fleximatcher is made to be used as a library and embedded in applications, but a separate applications called fleximatcher web interface is available to expose a JSON interface and a web page to quickly check how patterns match with texts and which annotations they produce.